 I’ve read books, attended workshops, and silent retreats, meditated religiously and; hiked one of the world’s most spiritual mountains in Tibet, asking questions and seeking answers.
 However, I discovered throughout the search that it doesn’t matter where you go or what you do; the answers we seek are always within.

-When you are experiencing challenges begin to observe and feel the emotions that are present in your life.
-Many people put walls up to protect their hearts as a result of past experiences and never take the time to really check in and feel their emotions.
-It is part of our healing process to acknowledge our emotions and have compassion for ourselves and others.
+When you are experiencing challenges, begin to observe and feel the emotions that are present in your life.
+Many people put walls up to protect their hearts due to conditioning from past experiences.
+However, we never take the time to check in and feel these emotions.
+It can also be part of our healing process to acknowledge our feelings and have compassion for ourselves and others.

 The Dalai Lama says,” If a problem is fixable, if a situation is such that you can do something about it, then there is no need to worry.
 If it’s not fixable, then there is no help in worrying.
 There is no benefit in worrying whatsoever.”

 Challenges help us to grow as individuals; they teach us to let go of judgements, expectations, anger, and hatred.
 They move us towards developing patience, understanding, forgiveness and compassion.
 How many of you can reflect on challenging times you’ve had in life and recognize that you did learn something about yourself?
 And as a result, you now share that wisdom with others?
 Some people would even go so far as to say the challenges in their life have been a blessing.